CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 So instead of submitting each one of your computational task using sbatch or srun you can instead allocate a large resource block and then use hyperqueue to submit your tasks.

+## License

+Free to use and open source under [MIT License](https://github.com/It4innovations/hyperqueue/blob/main/LICENSE)

 ## Available